jakub-g/blog-wip-public/https-pitfalls/https-pitfalls.md

 Due to PCI-DSS compliance, you might be forced to migrate your server to TLS 1.2, but you should **double check your user base statistics before**, to avoid recklessly cutting out a big portion of the market from your services.

+The platform team in my company was *very* keen on migrating to TLS 1.2 (and implicitly dropping the KitKat support), but we had to stop them.
+We have reevaluated this month, and we are finally planning to put it in place later this year.

 Assumming your once-configured HTTPS will work forever